ameyer23-m/Video-Game-Visualization/README.md

 Tableau

 # Summary of Project
 Tableau Project to visualize how Video Game Sales how changed from the 1980s to 2016.
-To view the Tableau visualization please visit my Tablaue Public profile:
+To view the Tableau visualization please visit my Tableau Public profile:

 [Video Game Sales](https://public.tableau.com/app/profile/adam.meyer8878/viz/VideoGameSales_16778733011190/Dashboard1)